phac-nml-phrsd/provoc/README.md

 Note the “`by`” argument below.
 This tells `provoc()` to fit the model separately to each sample defined by the `by` column.
-Since there are 30 samples, the model takes a while to run, hence why there are only 50 bootstrap samples here.
+Since there are 30 samples, the model takes a while to run, hence why there are no bootstrap samples here.

 ``` r